josepcrespo/nodejs-realtime-rest-api/README.md

 ## Project installation

 The recommended way of installing the project is using the Docker approach.
-Anyway, you have the option to install all locally.
+Anyway, you have the option to install it all locally.

 ### Local